 It also notes that relatively rapid payback on investment in these areas can be achieved, this is estimated to range between two to six years, with some individual elements seeing payback in as little as six months.
 The findings come amid growing scrutiny of the UK’s productivity versus other countries.
 Recent figures show productivity in the UK continues to lag behind the levels seen before the financial crisis.

-It is also no coincidence that the areas identified in the Imperial College study also overlap with those laid out in The Elemental Workplace.
 By focusing on people’s basic needs when designing a workplace, we can not only address their individual needs, but also drive value in the organisation.

 Enoyed this article?
 Share on social!